 You can read about our tour from Vinuela to the surrounding white villages, including why we feel each of the pueblos deserves a visit.

-Sitting in the foothills of the Sierra Almijara, on the sun and wine route, Competa offers fabulous walking routes.
+Sitting in the foothills of the Sierras de Tejeda y Almijara, on the sun and wine route, Competa offers fabulous walking routes.
 A favourite with visitors is the Lost Village of Acebuchal, which sits between Competa and its neighbour Frigiliana.
 A perfect route for the summer as much of it is in the shade and there is an opportunity to paddle along the way.
 Stop off for lunch in the village and meet Antonio who is responsible for breathing new life into Acebuchal.

 Competa, whilst having all the facilities you could want right on your doorstep, maintains the delightful charm of yesteryear.
 Traditions are very important to the Competeñans.
 Annual fiestas are abundant, the Noche del Vino (Night of the Wine), Noche de Las Castanas (Night of the Chestnuts) have an incredible party atmosphere.
 The special family celebrations of Semana Santa (Easter week) and Dia de Los Reyes Magos (Three Kings Day) are our favourites.
 At most events, free food and drink is generously provided by the Ayuntamiento (Town Hall).